 - Creation of drop-off/turn around on Civic Center Drive to support Atrium and Joe Louis Arena traffic.
 (Completed December 2014)

 - Modify Civic Center Drive/Jefferson Avenue connection to eliminate ramp through Atwater Garage and to create plaza adjacent to Food Court and Grand Ballroom.
 (Scheduled for completion December 2014)

 Reconstruct rooftop parking area to replace concrete, drainage system and parapet, install solar-powered lighting, improve building entrances, and insulate roof.
 Finish reroofing program.
 Install backup electrical power system.
 Finish upgrades to HVAC, plumbing, fire protection, electrical, lighting and communications systems.
 Install additional energy-efficient lighting.
 (Scheduled for completion January 2014).

 3b ($193.9 million)

 - Construct new 30,000-square-foot Atrium.
 (Completed September 2013)

 - Redevelop the former Cobo Arena as a 40,000-square-foot Grand Ballroom, with pre-function area, new central kitchen, Food Court and additional meeting rooms.
-(Scheduled for completion September 2013)
+(Completed September 2013)

 - Redevelop south side of building along the Detroit River to reorganize space and create pre-function areas, new meeting and breakout rooms, two new junior ballrooms, and integrate the space with new Atrium.
 Create back-of-house storage and service circulation areas.
 Create new glass-enclosed exterior wall.
-Extend modernized and upgraded building safety systems into this section.
-Add escalators and elevators to access the room parking, new administraion offices, and Atwater Street/Atrium; renovate Atwater Street entrance and add drop-off - turnaround adjacent to Joe Louis Arena.
-(Level 3 meeting toom & corridor renovations completed December 2013; Level 1 & 2 renovations scheduled for completion December 2014.
+Add escalators, elevators and lobbies to access the room parking, new administraion offices, and Atwater Street/Atrium; renovate Atwater Street entrance and add drop-off - turnaround adjacent to Joe Louis Arena.
+(Level 3 meeting toom & corridor renovations completed December 2013; Level 1 & 2 renovations scheduled for completion November 2014.)

 - Redevelop east façade, with new exterior skin to improve appearance and energy efficiency.
 Create lounge seating overlooking main concourse.
 Install 4,800-square-foot and 2,900-square-foot high-tech “video walls” into a new entrance canopy and north atrium.
 (North Entrance and Video Wall scheduled for completion December 2014; South Entrance Canopy & Video Wall are scheduled for completion September 2014)

 - Redevelop east side of building to make its customer space and circulation areas compatible in design with other new parts of Cobo Center.
 Create more usable space in the main concourse.
 Consolidate existing food areas with the new Food Court.
 Reconfigure current offices as rentable customer space.
-(Scheduled for completion January 2014)
+(Scheduled for completion December 2014 pending event activities.)